9elements/VMBoot/README.md

 ## Status vmbootloader in u-root
  - [vmboot](https://github.com/u-root/u-root/tree/main/cmds/exp/vmboot)
  - iterates over block devices and mounts partition with EDK2 image
- - loads EDK2 image from mounted block device
+ - loads EDK2 image from mounted block device (only XFS file system)
- - no further device pass-through implemented
+ - runs EDK2 in gokvm until EFI-Shell
  - experimental state to show that it is possible to start a vm from u-root and execute EDK2 in the VM.

 ## Prerequisites